Not Enough (Official Video)

 “Constructed with ten gleaming tracks, ‘Salty’ is an engrossing listen; the playful guitars wrap themselves around Jolie's endlessly invigorating voice, which details everything from parties to personal fall-outs, from wasted days to hedonistic nights.” – Gold Flake Paint

-After a turbulent period involving some health issues and break ups, Jolie started writing songs that ranged from love songs about drugs to bitter songs about boys -- narrating a period of time when the only thing that eased tumultuous emotions were partying and writing music.
-Mean Jolene’s 10-song debut LP, “Salty”, expresses themes of extreme highs and lows and on the surface could be considered a diss album, laced with bitterness, heartache and tongue-in-cheek snottiness, but it’s also a sincere album about self-acceptance and being unapologetically “crazy.”
+In the summer of 2015, After a turbulent period involving some health issues and break ups, Jolie Cota Flink started writing songs that eventually became Mean Jolene’s 10-song debut LP, “Salty”.
+The album expresses themes of extreme highs and lows and on the surface could be considered a diss album, laced with bitterness, heartache and tongue-in-cheek snottiness, but it’s also a sincere album about self-acceptance and being unapologetically “crazy.”

 Mean Jolene’s aesthetic started with empowered femininity and devil-may-care attitudes, but it has evolved into a juxtaposition of vulnerable lyrics and a larger-than-life persona delivering them, backed by upbeat, energetic pop music.
 Try Harder explores and celebrates this duality, but things have not always been so cut and dry.
 Although writing and recording the second album came quickly, unexpected obstacles prevented its immediate release.
-Jolie recalls, "My usual bipolar flare-up symptoms returned, but I was feeling great!
+Jolie recalls, "My bipolar flare-up symptoms returned, but I was feeling great!
 Producing at lightning speed!
 Ideas were coming into my head as if I were connected to some divine force!
 I'm an atheist, by the way, so that last notion was pretty unusual.
-After the mania subsided, I came to a screeching halt — I just crashed and entered the most morbid depression of my life."
+After the mania subsided, I came to a screeching halt and entered a very low period."
 This palpable pain is ingrained in the narrative of the songs and in the album as a whole; Jolie expands on extreme feelings of love, loss and the challenges of navigating a world while coping with having bipolar disorder.

 Mean Jolene’s present lineup continues to feature Jolie, Adam and Ali, along with new members, Steven Garcia (lead guitar) and Maud Morgan (bass guitar).